Music of Uganda: Popular music

 Because of Uganda's turbulent political history, there was never enough time for there to be a thriving pop music industry until relative peace was restored in the late 1980s.
 By then, musicians like Philly Lutaaya, Afrigo Band, and Elly Wamala were the few Ugandan acts to have had mainstream music success.
 Jimmy Katumba and his music group the Ebonies were also popular at this time, especially towards the 1990s.

 Musicians like, Carol Nakimera, Kezia Nambi, Fred Maiso, Kads Band, Rasta Rob, Menton Summer were on top of the Ugandan music game between 1990 and 1997.
 Artists like, Livingstone Kasozi, Herman Basudde and Paulo Kafeero also played a great role in bringing live music near to the fans.

-According to popular music promoter and legendary DJ Erycom, In the year 1998, Uganda experienced the biggest change musically.
+According to popular Ugandan music promoter DJ Erycom, In the year 1998, Uganda experienced the biggest change musically.
 Thanks to musician Red Banton (the Five star general) who rose to fame with his Noonya Money hit song that played country wide.
 Red Banton ruled the Ugandan music scene until the year 2000 when Jose Chameleone returned from Kenya with his "Mama Mia" song that turned into a National anthem in Uganda and East Africa at large.

 The 1990s saw Uganda's love affair with Jamaican music begin when artists like Shanks Vivi Dee, Ragga Dee, and others were influenced by Jamaican superstars like Shabba Ranks.
 They imported the Ragga music culture into Uganda and, although they faced stiff competition from other African music styles and musicians at the time, in particular Soukous from Congo and Kwaito from South Africa, they formed the foundation of the pop music industry.
 But it was not until the 21st century when musicians like Chameleone emerged that a pop music scene really began.

 By around 2007, there were a number of musicians practicing varied styles of music, and the role of western and Congolese/South African music had greatly diminished.
 Today, musicians like Iryn Namubiru and King Saha are just a few of the many pop musicians in a thriving and vibrant pop music scene.
 The pop music duo of Radio & Weasel, the Goodlyfe Crew, is well known around Africa, being nominated in the continental MTV Base awards in 2010 and BET awards in 2013.
 In June 2015, Eddy Kenzo won the award for "Best new international artist" at the 2015 BET music awards.